Italy is the land of food, sun and beautiful landscapes: but it also house to some of the creepiest cemeteries and crypts ever…

 In the ancient times, mummification in Egypt was mainly connected with religion and it is still true today: most of the mummies are hosted inside Churches.
 Sometimes, though the decomposition process took place without any human help and people discovered those mummies just by accident.
 When Napoleon passed the Saint-Cloud edict in 1804 many clericals had to remove corpses from Church cemeteries to move them outside the city’s boundaries: it was the perfect chance to discover many mummies hadn’t been affected by the decomposition process at all.

 In this small village in the centre of Italy lies the Church of Saint Stephen’s.
 The building dates back to the 15th century and was used as a burial site from 1505 to 1871.
 When they the mummies were discovered they still had hair, beards and intact teeth. some were still wearing their clothes!
 For a long time, people were sure this miracle happened thanks to a water-absorbing fungus, who managed to dry the corpses out.
 Recent studies have discovered, though, that it is actually thanks to peculiar microclimatic conditions.
-A phenomenon which took place also in other site in Italy.
+A phenomenon which took place also in other sites in Italy.

 Ferentillo’s mummies are among the most interesting mummies in Italy, because they offer the chance to get to know the life in the village through the centuries.
 You will see the corpse of the lawyer who was stabbed to death along with that of his murderer, the mum who died just after giving birth, buried next to her little baby, a hanged Napoleonic soldier and, of course, many old people.
 Among the most interesting mummies in Ferentillo we can see a chinese couple, who had the very bad idea of organizing their honeymoon in Italy, but were fatally hit by the Black Plague.
 A scientist even managed to stuff two small birds, in an attempt to discover the secrets of natural mummification!
 Ferentillo is not very far from Terni and from the beautiful Marmore Falls!
 We can organize a fantastic tour in Umbria: contact us to book!